ashsearle/hexmen.com/src/blog/2006/12/06/iterating-over-sparse-arrays/index.md

 This is a quick tip for iterating over arrays and other objects with a `length` property.
 It's particularly suitable for sparse arrays, without having to worry whether any methods have been added to the prototype chain.

 Dean Edwards recently described a pretty cool technique for [enumerating javascript objects](http://dean.edwards.name/weblog/2006/07/enum/), but (currently) it's not appropriate for sparse arrays.
-In case you're unfamiliar with sparse arrays (or I'm using the wrong term), in the language of the [Mozilla documentation for `Array.forEach`](http://developer.mozilla.org/en/docs/Core_JavaScript_1.5_Reference:Objects:Array:forEach), a sparse array is one that's not "dense".
+In case you're unfamiliar with sparse arrays (or I'm using the wrong term), in the language of the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Trailing_commas#Examples), a sparse array is one that's not "dense".
 For example:

 ```js
 // create a three-element array